-Alexandria Clark, a fourth-year Faculty of Social Sciences student completing a joint honours in political science and communication, will complete an unpaid CO-OP internship in the Sahel and West Africa Club Directorate of the Organisation for Economic Co-operation and Development (OECD) in Paris, France, in June 2017.
-Building on her previous research on the topic, she will attempt to better understand issues faced by West African migrants travelling across the Mediterranean to the European Union, including mapping their routes in terms of security and travel and developing a better understanding of why they left their homes in the first place.
-The research results will inform OECD work with West African governments to identify solutions to security issues, civil strife and the insurgence of militant groups.
-The work may also help identify types of services to be offered by receiving organizations to refugees, migrants and internally displaced persons in the hopes of contributing to positive social change and solving issues affecting hundreds of thousands of refugees.
+Alexandria Clark, a fourth-year Faculty of Social Sciences student completing a joint honours in political science and communication, carried out an unpaid CO-OP internship in the Sahel and West Africa Club Directorate of the Organisation for Economic Co-operation and Development (OECD) in Paris, France, in June 2017.
+Building on her previous research on the topic, she learnt more about the issues faced by West African migrants travelling across the Mediterranean to the European Union, including mapping their routes in terms of security and travel and developing a better understanding of why they left their homes in the first place.
+The research results informed OECD and West African governments to identify solutions to security issues, civil strife and the insurgence of militant groups.
+The work also helped identify the types of services offered by receiving organizations to refugees, migrants and internally displaced persons by contributing to positive social change and solving issues affecting hundreds of thousands of refugees.

-Katyanna Menard is in her third year of the Bachelor of Science in nursing program.
-She will be travelling to Cusco, Peru, in July 2017 to take part in the medical program with International Volunteer HQ.
+Katyanna Ménard, a third year student in the Bachelor of Science in nursing program travelled to Cusco, Peru, in July 2017 to take part of a medical program offered by International Volunteer HQ.
 This program allows volunteers who are trained and qualified in a medical field to work alongside nurses and doctors helping in underfunded and understaffed clinics and hospitals for low income families.
-As a volunteer, Katyanna will volunteer in clinics and hospitals or in the community to help with needs analyses or directing people to the right resources.
-Katyanna is confident that volunteering with The Ottawa Hospital for four years—including being a patient ambassador in the Cancer Centre, helping out patients’ loved ones in the intensive care unit and providing patient care in oncology units—combined with her clinical placements as a nursing student will help her during her time in Peru.
-While there, she hopes to gain a better understanding of the Peruvian healthcare sector and to give back to the community in Cusco.
+As a volunteer in Cusco, Katyanna volunteered in clinics and hospitals as well as in the community to help with needs analyses or directing people to the right resources.
+Having gained experience while volunteering with the Ottawa Hospital for four years—including being a patient ambassador in the Cancer Centre, helping out patients’ loved ones in the intensive care unit and providing patient care in oncology units—combined with her clinical placements as a nursing student, helped Katyanna during her time in Peru.
+Katyanna learnt about the health system in Peru.
+“I had a chance to experience a different culture and language and I got to learn from fellow volunteers from all over the world.
+By doing this, I improved my self-confidence” Katyanna claims.
+Despite the language barrier and the differences in lifestyle and culture, this student explains that her five weeks spent in Cusco “have been my most memorable experience yet”.
+She encourages other students to volunteer nationally, but also internationally, since you gain a different kind of experience.

 Danielle Norbert, a student in the Faculty of Social Sciences, did her second CO-OP placement in Nicaragua.
 Thanks to a plane ticket from the Aeroplan Charitable Pooling Program, she was able to lessen the impact on her budget of this unpaid placement with FUNDACCO, a community organization.
 During the placement, she served as a children’s summer camp counsellor in Managua’s Edgar Lang neighbourhood.
 She organized training for credit union members and developed a basic English course for FUNDACCO staff.